 “If that job at Rahar’s is still there.
 I might just settle in.”

 The tears are ready to break out.
 I bite my lip to keep my eyes dry.
 I hug him.
-All I can think is if he doesn’t get straight, he’ll die.
+All I can think is if he does not get straight, he will die.
 Everyone I love seems to flirt with death.
 Except Scott Watt, what a dick.

 By late afternoon, Helen and Uncle Bob are on their way to Stockbridge with Joey.
 Dad goes back to Miami.
 Mission accomplished, but for how long?
 At least Dad is over feeling guilty for failing to keep an eye on Joey at JFK.
 I pull Jack into the shared bedroom and lock the door.

 “Stay,” he begs.
-At least he’s still speaking.
+At least he is still speaking.

 “You know it’s not the same.”